mui/material-ui/docs/src/pages/components/pickers/pickers.md

 components: TextField
 ---

-# Pickers
+# Date/Time inputs

-<p class="description">Pickers provide a simple way to select a single value from a pre-determined set.</p>
+<p class="description">Date/Time inputs (short: pickers) provide a simple way to select a single value from a pre-determined set.</p>

 - On mobile, pickers are best suited for display in confirmation dialog.
 - For inline display, such as on a form, consider using compact controls such as segmented dropdown buttons.